fldbock/aws-application-migration-service/02_LABINSTRUCTIONS/STAGE4.md

 # Lifecycle: Ready for Cutover/Cutover

-Click `Test and cutover`, `Launch cutover instance` and then `Launch`
+Click <kbd>Test and cutover</kbd>, <kbd>Launch cutover instance</kbd> and then <kbd>Launch</kbd>

-Wait till the test instance is launched and passed the 2 status checks, first there will be a conversion server
+Wait until the test instance is launched and passed the 2 status checks, first there will be a conversion server

 Select the cutoverserver, click `connect`

-EC2 Instance connect
+Select `EC2 Instance connect`

-Under `User name` Type `ec2-user` instead of `root`
+Under `User name` type `ec2-user` instead of `root`

-Type `ls`
+Type `ls` and press enter

 # Lifecycle: Cutover complete

-Click `Test and cutover`, `Finalize cutover` and then `something else`
+Click <kbd>Test and cutover</kbd>, <kbd>Finalize cutover</kbd> and then <kbd>Finalize cutover</kbd>

+We now have successfully replicated our linux server for on premisses to the cloud.
+In the next stage we will delete all the resources we have created.